bareos/bareos/docs/manuals/source/TasksAndConcepts/BareosSecurityIssues.rst

 The default signature algorithm to verify the integrity of the files is `MD5`.
-As all MD5 related function are disabled in `FIPS` mode, Bareos emits errors like the following when trying to calculate MD5 siguatures on a FIPS system:
+As all MD5 related function are disabled in `FIPS` mode, Bareos emits errors like the following when trying to calculate MD5 signatures on a FIPS system:

 .. code-block::